martysteer/doozer/ImageBind/README.md

 8. Save the container as an image.

+   1. Open a new terminal window.

-   1. Get the ID of the running container:
+   2. Get the ID of the running container:

       ```bash
       # In Raspberry Pi's terminal window
       docker ps -a
       CONTAINER ID   IMAGE          COMMAND   CREATED          STATUS          PORTS   NAMES
-      3480abe0e7d3   ubuntu:focal   "bash"    20 minutes ago   Up 20 minutes           flamboyant_tu
+      3480abe0e7d3   ubuntu:20.04   "bash"    20 minutes ago   Up 20 minutes           flamboyant_tu
       ```

-   2. Create a new image:
+   3. Create a new image:

       ```bash
       # In Raspberry Pi's terminal window
       docker commit 3480abe0e7d3 imagebind
       ```

-   3. Verify:
+   4. Verify:

       ```bash
       # In Raspberry Pi's terminal window